Skip to main content

 • Index: The name of the variable containing a numeric value that indicates the counter of performed iterations.
 The first record in the collection is located at index 1, the second at index 2, etc.

 Condition flow changes the way action flow is executed, this comes down to the way a condition step works fundamentally.
-The condition step evaluates a variable and based on the given criteria it returns a true or false value.
+The Condition step evaluates a variable and based on the given criteria it returns a true or false value.
 Based on the value, your action continues its flow.

 • Paths: Select the variable to check if the first value is ‘True’ (this name can be changed).
 For example, it could be a checkbox variable and if it is checked by a user, the first (true) flow is executed.
 If the above criteria are not met (checkbox left unchecked), then the last (else) path will be executed, which can also be named in your own way.